As the backlogged IRS struggles to open mail and answer the phone, taxpayers face long delays

 The IRS’s Lough said that while telework “is a great way for people to work from home, it always has its pros and cons.”

-“It’s not as simple as having a laptop to take voiceover IT calls,” she said.
+“It’s not as simple as having a laptop to take voice-over-IP calls,” she said.
 “Lines must be secure.
 We have to have the right infrastructure.”

 Taxpayers have been unable to communicate with the IRS online.
 Its interactive services are limited to checking on the status of a refund or an amended return — but only after a taxpayer has filed a return.
 The system doesn’t allow questions in real time, largely because of outdated technology and privacy concerns.

 The small number of employees now back at the office are adjusting to a new workplace.
 There are hourly breaks for hand-washing.
 Every other cubicle is empty for social distancing.
-Everyone has to bring lunch, since the canteens are closed.
+Everyone has to bring lunch, because the canteens are closed.
 Employees who show up at least four days a week for 20 days get a $500 bonus.

 The IRS normally would be preparing this month for next year’s tax season, writing guidance and new computer codes to implement tax code changes ordered every year by Congress.
 It’s a lumbering process slowed by old technology, requiring 60 different tax processing systems to be reformatted across the agency’s business units.